zanaca/rezizer-py/README.md

 Usage: `.overlay('http://your.domain.own/image.jpg', 'northwest')`

 ## palette
-- Retrive *N* most important color from the image palette, the values are between 1 and 10.
+- Retrieves *N* most important color from the image palette, the values are between 1 and 10.
 5 if nothing is specified.
 All other operations will be removed when using it.
 Usage: `.palette()`

 ## progressive
-- Set progressive filter to the JPEG image.
+- Sets progressive filter to the JPEG image.
 Usage: `.progressive()`

 ## quality
-- Set output quality of the image filter to the JPEG image.
+- Sets output quality of the image filter to the JPEG image.
 Usage: `.quality(70)`

 ## resize
-- Set output dimension of the image with *height* and *width*.
+- Sets output dimension of the image with *height* and *width*.
 Usage: `.resize(100, 100)`

 ## rotate